SimplexCC/sell-docs/source/includes/reference/_initiate-sell.md

 The identifier you use for the end-user's account.

 <aside class="notice">
-Make sure to pass this parameter; your users will thank you.
+Make sure to pass this parameter -- your users will thank you.
 </aside>

 Simplex uses `account_id` to identify returning users, and to afford them the smoothest possible experience.
 They won't need to fill-in nor verify their email or billing information, for example.